flexseth/playground-docs-updates/.github/ISSUE_TEMPLATE/playground-wordpress-net---issues.md

 If you didn't use a custom blueprint:
 - write no custom blueprint and
 - explain user flow for how you got to this link
+- Please link to the Issue, Pull Request, or discussion around the link with fragment

 -->